-Mr. Lin, aged 75, holds a bachelor degree in foreign language majoring in English from Fujian No. 2 Normal College (福建第二師範學院) (which merged with other colleges to become Fujian Normal University (福建師範大學)).
+Mr. Lin, aged 76, holds a bachelor degree in foreign language majoring in English from Fujian No. 2 Normal College (福 建第二師範學院) (which merged with other colleges to become Fujian Normal University (福建師範大學)).
 He is a senior economist with extensive experience in banking operations and management.
 Before joining the Company, Mr. Lin occupied senior positions in one of the major banks in the PRC till December 2007.
-Mr. Lin was appointed as an independent non-executive Director in June 2010 and was re-designated as an executive Director of the Company in March 2012.
-On 23 March 2017, he was re-designated as a non-executive Director of the Company.
+Mr. Lin was appointed as an independent nonexecutive Director in June 2010.
+In March 2012, he was re-designated as an executive Director.
+In March 2017, he was re-designated as a non-executive Director.
+On 1 June 2023, he was re-designated as an independent non-executive Director.